VACANCY | Kaiwhakahaere Whiwhinga me ngā Kirimana - Procurement and Contract Management Specialist

 Mō te tūranga | The role

-Te Korowai o Ngāruahine Trust is seeking a dynamic and experienced Kaiwhakahaere Whakarato me ngā Kirimana – Procurement & Contract Management Specialist to lead the development of best-practice procurement and contract management across the organisation and its entities.
+Te Korowai o Ngāruahine Trust is seeking a dynamic an experienced Kaiwhakahaere Whiwhinga me ngā Kirimana – Procurement & Contract Management Specialist to lead the development of best-practice procurement and contract management across the organisation and its entities.

 This is a unique opportunity to shape how we engage suppliers, manage contracts, and deliver value with a forward-looking approach to procurement that strengthens organisational outcomes.